Mentors4EDU/Bisq-Proposal/README.md

 I think users can have the option of being public to an extent *(description and site profile fields)*, or having some level of anonymity or pseudonymity.
 There has been comments in the past regarding levels of pseudonymity, and I believe the network can still have privacy-centric aspects to it.
 This will be one of the key focuses or aspects to look at in regards to development.

 # Roadmap
+There are lots of things to take into consideration in regards to building this platform.
+Most likely from acceptance and funding to MVP, the timeline is 4 to 5 month with around 4 to 7 part time and voluntary software developers.
+More details will be in the funding section.
+This is almost the equavalent of building a full scale exchange given the advancements needing to be in place, but is a very ambitious and promising project.

 # Project Goals
+In regards to project goals, besides a basic *ACK*, we are trying to get funding, design, build and market the platform.
+My goal is to eventually mantain this and personally work on marketing this platform and bringing more awareness towards Bisq.
+There are already lots of mediums I have to market this as a career-long startup advisor, and I have a general idea of how I will be managing the technological implementations of this project.

 ## Basic Community Acceptance
+We are hoping to receive an *ACK* for this proposal.
+Please keep in mind that proposals can be commented on, discussed and updated over time.
+Also, remember critism is best handled with a degree of respect and politeness within the context of the idea being critiqued.

 ## Get Funding
+The funding I am looking for is around 35k Bisq done through the Bisq DAO.
+Although this is negotiable, I calculated how much it would cost for the potential hiring of engineers + my time allocation.
+The actual [COCOMO model](https://www.javatpoint.com/cocomo-model) would suggest probably alot more.
+Also, I would want a 0.25% trading fee in regards to project maintance over time *(from the social trading only)*.
+Keep in mind this will still be open-source.
+Again, the funding will likely be crucial given lots of time will be voluntary and the low volume of Bisq as well

 ## Design and Mockups